The Center's staff

 Manger of community development.

 Adv.
-Matan Rabinowitz has a B.A in law and Government from IDC - Interdisciplinary Center Herzliya and is currently a M.A student in Social work at BGU- Ben-Gurion University of the Negev.
+Matan Rabinowitz has a B.A in law and Government from IDC - Interdisciplinary Center Herzliya and and M.A in Social work from BGU- Ben-Gurion University of the Negev.

 Matan joined the center after 4 years as an associate at a leading law firm where he specialized in real-estate and town-planning.